ECO Facts

 Concentrated Detergents: Until recently, most laundry detergents were made using large amounts of filler.
 Opt for one of the new, more concentrated, detergents that uses less packaging and requires less energy for transportation.
 1001 Little Ways to Save Our Planet by Esme Floyd

 Stop Junk Mail: To stop junk mail there is no nationwide "Do Not Mail" registry.
-Try: www.catalogchoice.org , www.donotmail.org , www.optoutprescreen.com , www.dmachoice.org green.yahoo.com and 1001 Little Ways to Save Our Planet by Esme Floyd. www.donotmail.org
+Try: www.catalogchoice.org , www.donotmail.org , www.optoutprescreen.com , www.dmachoice.org, and green.yahoo.com.
+1001 Little Ways to Save Our Planet by Esme Floyd. http://www.donotmail.org

 Energy Vampires: Energy vampires: electronics that continue to consume electricity while they are plugged in and on standby mode.
 Major consumers are computers, multi-function printers, flat-screen TV's, DVD players, VCR's, CD players, power tools, & hand-held vacuums.
 Solution: plug them into a power strip and turn off at the power strip when not in use. www.green.yahoo.com